featbit/featbit-java-sdk/README.md

 that the value was determined.

 `FFUser`: A collection of attributes that can affect flag evaluation, usually corresponding to a user of your application.
-This object contains built-in properties(`key`, `userName`, `email` and `country`).
+This object contains built-in properties(`key`, `userName`).
 The `key` and `userName` are required.
 The `key` must uniquely identify each user; this could be a username or email address for authenticated users, or a ID for anonymous users.
 The `userName` is used to search your user quickly.
-All other built-in properties are optional, you may also define custom properties with arbitrary names and values.
+You may also define custom properties with arbitrary names and values.

 ```java
 FFCClient client = new FFCClientImp(envSecret);